abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 locked into habits and mind movements.
 We have the ability to completely put aside those habits and rest in a silent, quiet, spacious, aware, calm, and devotional place.
-The path that leads to this place is the path laid out by the Buddha—a transformative path that releases us from the habits of mind that cause us suffering.
+The path that leads to this place is the path laid out by the Buddha---a transformative path that releases us from the habits of mind that cause us suffering.

 As far as habits go, it's much easier to develop good habits right from the beginning rather than trying to correct our bad habits once they've set in.
-When people first come to live at a monastery— especially junior monks, novices, *anagarikas,* or long-term lay residents—that is the time for them to develop good habits.
+When people first come to live at a monastery--- especially junior monks, novices, *anagarikas,* or long-term lay residents---that is the time for them to develop good habits.
 It's much easier to accomplish in the early years, because the energy to do so is most available and present.
 So that's the time to reflect on and establish the practices recommended by the Buddha.

-Whenever we perform an action there's a tendency for that action to be repeated—that's an aspect of *kamma*.
+Whenever we perform an action there's a tendency for that action to be repeated---that's an aspect of *kamma*.
 If we chose to act in a certain way under certain conditions, then whenever those conditions recur, we're likely to act in the same way.
 So when new monastics right away get caught up into busyness, distraction, and work projects, then it's